-There is a restaurant up on the hill here in El Bight, Mi Casa Too, which the owners run out of their home.
+There is a restaurant up on the hill in El Bight, Mi Casa Too, which is an extension of the owners home.

 With it’s happy colors by day, and inviting lights and music at night, it has intrigued us since we arrived, so last night we headed up for a visit.

 We tied up at the end of a local canal, and made our way up the many, many stairs to the restaurant.
 Enjoying plants and views as we climbed.

 Once at the top, we discovered a large, wrap-around porch.
 At one end was a large open area with a bar and several tables.
 The owner greeted us warmly, and sat us at a table near the railing.
 We enjoyed the views of El Bight, and Sea Life at anchor below, while we waited for our food.

 Our dinner arrived, with plates full of fish, salad, rice and french fries.
 At 12.00 US a person, it was more than we could eat.
 The music varied between island/reggae, country and Spanish, and we enjoyed listening to the locals at the bar sing along to many of the tunes.
 Eventually, we asked for our check.
 After several minutes, we got no check, but instead two more drinks…on the house!
 Well of course we’ll stay!